-Financial instruments that potentially subject the Company to concentrations of credit risk consist primarily of cash and cash equivalents, short-term and long-term investments and accounts receivable.
+Financial instruments that potentially subject the Company to concentrations of credit risk consist primarily of cash and cash equivalents, short-term and noncurrent available-for-sale investments and accounts receivable.
 The Company maintains its cash and cash equivalents with high-credit quality financial institutions.
-Such amounts may exceed federally insured limits.
+Such amounts may exceed federally-insured limits.

+As of December 31, 2022, three wholesalers each accounted for over 10% of the Company's accounts receivable at 34%, 19% and 18%.
 As of December 31, 2021, four wholesalers each accounted for over 10% of the Company's accounts receivable at 30%, 20%, 17% and 11%.
-At December 31, 2020, three wholesalers each accounted for over 10% of the Company's accounts receivable at 36%, 28% and 23%.
 For additional information regarding the Company's wholesalers, see Note 2, Summary of Significant Accounting Policies.
-EXPAREL revenues are primarily derived from major wholesalers that generally have significant cash resources.
+EXPAREL and ZILRETTA revenues are primarily derived from major wholesalers and specialty distributors that generally have significant cash resources.
 The Company performs ongoing credit evaluations of its customers as warranted and generally does not require collateral.
 Allowances for credit losses on the Company's accounts receivable are maintained based on historical payment patterns, current and estimated future economic conditions, aging of accounts receivable and its write-off history.
-As of December 31, 2021 and 2020, the Company did not deem any allowances for credit losses on its accounts receivable necessary.
+As of December 31, 2022 and 2021, the Company did not deem any allowances for credit losses on its accounts receivable necessary.